ComposableFi/cosmwasm-vm/orchestrate/README.md

 # Cosmwasm Orchestrate

 CosmWasm Orchestrate is a tool for simulating and testing CosmWasm contracts on a virtual machine.
-Although this is the first version of the tool, it already provides a very close simulation experience to running your contracts on an actual chain.
+Provides a very close simulation experience to running your contracts on an actual chain.

 ## Why use this?